How to pay

 How you pay

 You pay back the loan through a charge added to your electricity bill.
-A small amount will be taken from the meter each day if you have a prepayment meter.
+If you have a prepayment meter, a small amount will be taken from the meter each day.

 This is because the Green Deal stays with the property.
 If you move, you no longer benefit from the improvements and therefore stop paying for them.